AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 - "Content-Type" HTTP Request Header must be set to "application/json".

 - Mandatory fields in the JSON HTTP Request Body: At least one of the two fields: `title` and `filename`.
 N.B.
 File Name must be provided WITHOUT the file extension.

-***\*\* Note: You can test the API Endpoints using Postman.
-Here is the API's Postman Collection .json file [Postman Collection file](<Postman Collection of API Endpoints/Plain PHP REST API with Token-based Authentication and Image Uploading.postman_collection.json>) you can download and import in your Postman.***

 ## Installation & Configuration:
 1- Clone the project or download it.